 I feel confident that the opportunities that Solent University and the Criminology and Psychology course have given me have prepared me for the future.
 Even though I am passionate about criminal profiling and cybercrime, this degree has also given me the knowledge and skills to allow me to enter other professions in areas such as health and social care, as well as research sectors.
-UncaughtException Condition UncaughtException function ==t condition(t.e,n)(this.message=t)

-wonerror=r;t
+UncaughtException Control of the function and the functi wonerror=r;t ner"in wi

-(I.C. ypeof u&&u apply(th) "Uncaught error with no addition err",[t,n])}var i=t("handle") a = ner"in wi
+(I.C. ypeof u&&u apply(th) "Uncaught error with no addition err",[t,n])}var i=t("handle") a =